Stardust-SJF/Spruce/README.md

 # Spruce
-A Fast, Space-saving Structure for In-Memory Dynamic Graph Storage

 This is a demo of Spruce for ease of use, which contains the core data structure of Spruce and supports the following apis: